-PROBLEM POSSIBLE CAUSE CORRECTION Winch will not operate in any function.
-Cartridge valve plugged.
-Replace cartridge if pressure at appropriate gage port is not close to relief pressure with coil energized.
-Loose or worn connector.
-Check and replace as needed.
-Relief pressure not being reached.
-Check cooling coil & cartridge-replace faulty parts.
-Noisy buzz emanating from winch.
+PROBLEM POSSIBLE CAUSE CORRECTION Noisy buzz emanating from winch.
 Air in relief cartridge.
 This is not a detrimental condition.
 Noise may be intermittent.
 Control lever will not detent in BRAKE-OFF or FREESPOOL.
 Detent pin, plate, or spring worn or broken.
 Replace appropriate parts.
-Note : See procedure for control lever disassembly and reassembly in Service Manual.
+Note : see procedure for Control lever disassembly and reassembly in Service Manual.
 Lubricate detent plate with bearing grease.
-Winch does not engage and tractor engine draws down in FWD or REV. Plugged brake cartridge.
+Winch does not engage and dozer engine draws down in LINE-IN or LINE-OUT.
+Plugged brake cartridge.
 Replace cartridge.
 Faulty brake coil.
 Replace coil.
+LINE-IN OF LINE-OOT.
 Open or shorted brake circuit.
 Check wiring harness.
 See "winch will not operate" above.
-Winch does not engage and/or load rolls out in FWD or REV. Plugged FWD or REV cartridge.
+Winch does not engage and/ or load rolls out in LINE-IN or Plugged LINE-IN or LINE-OUT cartridge.
 Replace cartridge.
-Faulty FWD or REV coil.
+LINE-OUT.
+Faulty LINE-IN or LINE-OUT coil.
 Replace coil.
-Open or shorted FWD/REV circuit.
+Open or shorted LINE-IN/LINE-OUT circuit.
 Check wiring harness.
 See "winch will not operate" above.